JoelGMSec/MyTalks/README.md

-# Congress Slides Collection
+# My talks

-Slides collection of computer security and ethical hacking congresses by Joel Gámez Molina // @JoelGMSec
+Collection of slides on cybersecurity and ethical hacking by Joel Gámez Molina // @JoelGMSec

 For more information, follow me on [darkbyte.net](https://darkbyte.net) and [twitter](https://twitter.com/JoelGMSec)